dwringer/composition-nodes/README.md

+### Note:

+Currently, the version of the Transformers library [4.46.3] that's pinned for the InvokeAI package has a regression which results in the Clipseg nodes failing to work properly, giving the error ("ValueError: Input image size (352x352) doesn't match model (224x224).").
+This is fixed at least as early as Transformers 4.48.3, which can be installed by activating your InvokeAI .venv and typing `uv pip install transformers==4.48.3`.
+This will fix the Clipseg nodes, although it's always possible there might be unintended consequences from upgrading.

 ### Installation:

 To install these nodes, simply place the folder containing this repository's code (or just clone the repository yourself) into your `invokeai/nodes` folder.